 I am a sucker for a good scone.
 Not the dry, crumbling lumps of cardboard you find at most coffee shops.
 I mean something that is moist, tender, and full of favor.
 More like a biscuit than a piece of coal.
 My favorite baked goods usually involve fruit, and this is especially true of scones.
 I love scones full of fruit whose juices bleed into the scones and create swirls of beautiful color throughout.

-Fruit scones are usually made by rolling out the dough and folding the fruit in as though you were folding it in an envelope.
+Fruit scones are usually made by rolling out the dough and folding the fruit in as though you were folding it in an envelope or by using dried fruits like these cranberry orange scones.
 But by using frozen fruit, you can easily fold in the fruit while you are making the dough which is faster and the berries also produce less juice, keeping the scones from becoming gummy.

 The women in my family celebrate Mother’s Day together, even if they are not yet mothers.
 We usually do brunch together, then spend the rest of the day together snacking, watching movies, and chatting about everything.
 This year Mother’s Day falls on my friend’s birthday (the one I am making the cakes for).
 So while I am still doing brunch, it will end up being an early one.